vanakema/leapfrogai/src/leapfrogai_api/README.md

 4. Create a JWT token
     ```bash
     make supabase-jwt-token
-    source .jwt
     ```
-    This will export an environment variable `SUPABASE_USER_JWT` and create a file called `.jwt` to save it.
+    This will copy the JWT token to your clipboard.

 5. Make calls to the api swagger endpoint at `http://localhost:8080/docs` using your JWT token as the `HTTPBearer` token.